...

 Bearing in mind that the best strategy is to camp in places where you’re confident you’re not breaking the law, here are some tips to help you keep a low profile in areas where you’re not exactly supposed to camp.

-• Never stay in the same place twice
+1. Change Locations: Never stay in the same place twice.

-• Don’t go to the toilet or brush your teeth in the parking lot (street)
+6. Bathroom Rules: Don’t use the toilet or brush your teeth in the parking lot or street.

-• Choose residential streets where there are cars parked, so it looks like you’re visiting a neighbor (this tip is from Barefoot Theory)
+11. Blend In: Park on streets with other cars to look like you’re visiting (this tip is from Barefoot Theory)

 What happens when you get busted stealth camping?